-BMT is pleased to announce its partnership with Marine Specialised Technology (MST) who have been selected by the UK Ministry of Defence (MoD) following a competitive tender process to provide two state-of-the-art high-speed fast patrol vessels.
-With an overall length of 19 metres, the new design, which is capable of 40 knots has been selected by the MoD to be operated by the Royal Navy’s Gibraltar Squadron.
+BMT is pleased to announce its partnership with Marine Specialised Technology (MST).
+They have been selected by the UK Ministry of Defence (MoD) following a competitive tender process to provide two state-of-the-art high-speed fast patrol vessels.
+With an overall length of 19 metres, the new design, which is capable of 40 knots, has been selected by the MoD to be operated by the Royal Navy’s Gibraltar Squadron.

-Sarah Kenny, Chief Executive at BMT commented:
+Sarah Kenny, Chief Executive at BMT, commented:

 “We are excited that our design has been selected for this technically challenging project.
 This contract is a great reflection of the way our teams can combine expertise to produce a winning design, as well as a tailored ILS package.
 The 19m vessels will provide a step forward in enhancing operational capabilities for the Royal Navy’s Gibraltar Squadron.
 BMT has an extensive range of proven in-service patrol boats for the demanding military and coastguard sectors in the UK and overseas.
 This latest contract underscores our agility in producing carefully tailored designs that suit each individual operator’s particular requirements.”